-Night – Elie Wiesel’s autobiographical account of his survival as a teenager in the Nazi death camps
+Night (affiliate link) – Elie Wiesel’s autobiographical account of his survival as a teenager in the Nazi death camps

-Animal Farm – George Orwell’s allegorical “fairy tale” depicting Joseph Stalin’s totalitarian takeover of Russia
+Animal Farm (affiliate link) – George Orwell’s allegorical “fairy tale” depicting Joseph Stalin’s totalitarian takeover of Russia

-Red Scarf Girl: A Memoir of the Cultural Revolution – A juvenile non-fiction memoir of the Chinese Cultural Revolution, Red Scarf Girl is included in our reading list because it is a first hand account of the totalitarian communist regime that sought to destroy all pre-revolution values.
-Teaching Red Scarf Girl provided copies of some primary source documents that enhanced the topic.
+Red Scarf Girl: A Memoir of the Cultural Revolution (affiliate link) – A juvenile non-fiction memoir of the Chinese Cultural Revolution, Red Scarf Girl is included in our reading list because it is a first hand account of the totalitarian communist regime that sought to destroy all pre-revolution values.
+Teaching Red Scarf Girl (affiliate link) provided copies of some primary source documents that enhanced the topic.

 My daughter can fill in with other works that interest her.
 Her current interests tend toward books with a dytopian theme, which blend well with the totalitarian themes we are studying.
 I am rereading 1984 and may add that in as well.

 Normally the progression in high school math is Algebra I, Geometry, Algebra II, Advanced Geometry, Trigonometry, Precalculus, Calculus.
 We use VideoText, which combines both algebras and both geometries instead of alternating them.
 VideoText Algebra worked well for us for Algebra I & II, so we chose to stick with it for Geometry.
 Using videos, workbooks, and a book of quizzes and tests, VideoText is easy to use and my daughter does well with little parental help.